Psychoeducation Clinician – Psychoeducation Team

 We are seeking a skilled and motivated Psychoeducation Clinician to join our Psychoeducation Team.
 This is an exciting opportunity to play a key role in the delivery and development of our virtual post-diagnostic psychoeducation sessions for autistic and/or ADHD clients and their families.

 In this role, you will facilitate structured group-based psychoeducation and discussion sessions, drawing on evidence-informed approaches to empower participants and reduce distress following diagnosis.
+You will also deliver large-scale psychoeducation webinars to adult and parent /care audiences on Zoom, and support our growing webinar-based psychoeducation offer.
+You would deliver 2-3 group or webinar sessions per day, each lasting 90-minutes.

 This is an ideal role for someone who is clinically experienced, confident delivering group work online, passionate about neurodivergent-affirming practice, and excited by innovation and collaboration.